doukutsu-rs/organism/README.md

 PixTone support may be added in the future.

-#### Fidelity

-Due to several oddities in Pixel's code, the melody instruments often produce a 'pop' sound at the start and end of notes.

-The details of this are fuzzy, so this is *not* emulated.

 ## Code References

 Alongside my own experimentation with existing tools, these projects have provided a lot of insight into how Organya works.